zama-ai/concrete/docs/core-features/non_linear_operations.md

 ## Min / Max operations

 For min / max operations, there are 3 available methods.
-The generic principle is
+Here's the general principle:

 ```python
 import numpy as np